8 of the Best Air-Purifying Plants to Add to Your Home

 English Ivy (Hedera helix)

 This popular evergreen is recognizable for its verdant, trailing vines.
-It particularly excels at eliminating formaldehyde, which lurks in furniture and cabinets.
+It is particularly effective at eliminating formaldehyde, which lurks in furniture and cabinets.